For your special event

+The Canon Jones Memorial Chapel stands at the heart of the school.
+We use our fine chapel for prayer and worship.
+Students, staff and parents, seeking peace, contemplation and a place to ‘rest awhile’, visit the Chapel during the day.
 House and Year groups run regular services and the Eucharist, celebrated at least once a week, is open for anyone to attend.

 Sacristans, Chapel Wardens and Captains

 Sacristans are traditionally people who are charged with the care of a Church and its contents.
-Young men in Year 9 can participate in the School's community services programme and assist with the behind-the-scenes operations of the School Chapel.
+Young men in Year 9 can participate in Churchie’s community services programme and assist with the behind-the-scenes operations of the School Chapel.
 A small group of Year 9 boys meet on Monday afternoons to clean and look after the Chapel linen, vestments and silverware.
 There is also an opportunity for young men to learn about the traditions and teachings of the Church.

 The Canon Jones Memorial Chapel is available to members of the Churchie community including Old Boys and staff for weddings, baptisms and other pastoral services.
 This ministry is part of the School’s ongoing commitment to families and those who have shared in the life of Churchie.